 - Increased urgency or urinary frequency (irritable bladder).

 - Decreased tolerance to exercise and muscle pain after exercise.

 - A feeling of swelling (inflammation) in the hands and feet.

-The symptoms of fibromyalgia can intensify depending on the hours of the day – morning, afternoon and night tend to be the worst times.
+Fibromyalgia symptoms can intensify depending on the hours of the day – morning, afternoon, and night tend to be the worst times.

-Symptoms may also worsen with fatigue, tension, inactivity, changes in weather, cold or drafty conditions, excessive exertion, hormonal fluctuations (for example, just before your period or during menopause). ), stress, depression, or other emotional factors.
+Symptoms may also worsen with fatigue, tension, inactivity, changes in weather, cold or drafty conditions, excessive exertion, and hormonal fluctuations (for example, just before your period or during menopause):), stress, depression, or other emotional factors.

-If the condition is not diagnosed and treated early, the symptoms may continue indefinitely, or they may go away for months and then come back.
+If the condition is not diagnosed and treated early, the symptoms may continue indefinitely or go away for months and then come back.